daneli1/SublimePreviewAndPrint/README.md

      "highlight" : "python"

-Other helpful settings are "color" : "1"  and "line-numbers" : true.
+Other helpful settings are "color" : "1"  and "line-numbers" : "1".

 Once you have settled on highlighting and other postscript options, these become the default for everything you preview or print that passes first through the enscript converter.
 This can be annoying